mckennapsean/dissertation/content/00-abstract.md

 evaluation-based research projects, we brainstormed possible extensions to the design model.
 Lastly, we examined implications of the design activity framework and present future work in this space.
-The visualization community is challenged to consider on how to more effectively describe, capture, and communicate the complex, iterative nature of data visualization design throughout research, design, development, and deployment of visualization systems and tools.
+The visualization community is challenged to consider how to more effectively describe, capture, and communicate the complex, iterative nature of data visualization design throughout research, design, development, and deployment of visualization systems and tools.